grgGIT/RtRcapstonespringPrototype/README.md

 - Ensure you have MongoDB Compass installed
 - Ensure you have vsCode installed

-IF RUNNING LINUX on UBUNTU (Linux Mint is what distro this project used)!!!
+IF RUNNING LINUX ON UBUNTU START HERE (Linux Mint is what distro this project used)!!!
 Start by opening a terminal and typing

 ```